 - make sure you arrive on time and prepared

-- for writers: bring pen and paper and recording device (smartphone) to take notes; ask if (audio) recording is allowed before you turn on your devices/open apps, etc.
+- for writers: bring a pen and paper and a recording device (smartphone) to take notes; ask if (audio) recording is allowed before you turn on your devices/open apps, etc.

 - at the event: find a good spot from where you can photograph; capture images right before, during and right after the event, in order to capture the full story